GeorgeCiesinski/custom-drupal-docs/docs/backup-restore.md

 It is a good practice to clear or rebuild caches when moving a site from one host to another.
 This can also be useful when installing new modules or themes as it is often a first step in troubleshooting.
 It is recommended to clear the cache frequently throughout development.

-**Note:** Sites may slow down a bit after being cleare as they slowly fill back up.
+**Note:** Sites may slow down a bit after being cleared as the cache slowly fills back up.
 This is a normal side-effect of clearing the cache.

 ##### Clearing Cache using Drush